Best Team Building Experiences in New Orleans

 7. Second Line Parade Experience

-This one flips the energy switch.
-A second line is a New Orleans staple—a street parade with music, dancing, and pure joy.
-Your team gets its own mini parade, complete with brass band.
+This flips the energy switch.
+A second line is a New Orleans tradition—a street parade with brass band, dancing, and communal joy.
+Your team gets its own mini parade through the French Quarter or Marigny, complete with live musicians and handkerchiefs to wave.
 People start shy, then get swept into the rhythm.
+It's impossible to stay reserved.

 Ideal group size: 20–100+